youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 selected.
 The volume of each feed source (kg of intake capacity / kg of feed DM) varies depending on the feed quality (relative ingestibility) and feed availability (relative availability) :cite:p:`Freer2007`.

-The main sources of feed considered in the model are; pasture, stubble and supplement.
+The main sources of feed considered in the model are; pasture, crop residue (stubble and fodder) and supplement.
 See below for more information.

 .. [#]  Volume - livestock intake capacity required to consume specific mass of a given feed.